-The application is accompanied by an Agricultural Land Classification Recort which concludes that 97% of the site is Grade 3a (Good Quality) with the other 3% in non-agricultural use.
+The application is accompanied by an Agricultural Land Classification Report which concludes that 97% of the site is Grade 3a (Good Quality) with the other 3% in non-agricultural use.
+Grade 3a is at the lowest end of the best & most versatile agricultural land classification.
 The site is not currently used for agriculture and historic aerial photography back to 2001 does not evidence any form of arable use.
 The applicant advised the owner has not used it for agricultural purposes in the last 43 years.
 Instead, it has been used for the grazing and exercise of horses.